tigrannajaryan/made-backend/README.md

 ## Pull Requests and Code Reviews

 Every change must be peer reviewed before it is merged to mainline branches.
-Push your feature branch to origin then go to VSTS and create a pull request from that branch.
+Push your feature branch to origin then go to Github and create a pull request from that branch.
 If your change is about UI then include screenshots showing what you did.

-Once the pull request is created VSTS will automatially trigger a build.
+Once the pull request is created it will automatially trigger a build.
 Wait until the build succeeds and add appropriate reviewers.
 Now wait for reviewers to comment.